Header Graphic

 Storm Prediction Center

-The forecast graphic above if available at the Storm Prediction Center site.
+The forecast graphic above is available at the Storm Prediction Center site.
 The enhanced resolution thunder probabilities take into account both the expected areal coverage and probability for thunder to occur.
 Therefore, a 40% probability means that given similar environmental conditions, thunder would be observed at any one location (in either a county or city) within the 40% thunder probability area four times out of ten, or 40% of the time.

 What ATC knows

 The ATB 07-1 Special thunderstorm refresher for Air Traffic Controllers May 2007 gives information on what ATC can see.
+This information is out of date but I can’t find more recent info.

 As a result of differences in the automation and radar systems used in en route, terminal and flight service, there are some differences in how those systems support the standardized intensities.
 The en route automation systems display weather information received from WARP in three precipitation intensity levels.
 They are: “MODERATE,” “HEAVY,” and “EXTREME.”
 WARP does not display light intensity weather.
 When issuing precipitation intensity from Air Route Surveillance Radar (ARSR), use “MODERATE” to describe the lowest displayable precipitation intensity and “HEAVY to EXTREME” to describe the highest displayable precipitation intensity.
 Currently, the automation systems in various terminal facilities (Common Automated Radar Terminal System (ARTS), ARTS Color Display, Standard Terminal Automation Replacement System, and Micro-En Route Automated Tracking System) provide up to six levels of precipitation intensity.
 Those facilities capable of displaying the six levels will describe level 1 as “LIGHT,” level 2 as “MODERATE,” levels 3 and 4 as “HEAVY,” and levels 5 and 6 as “EXTREME.”
 The system displays at these facilities will be changed from six levels to the standardized four precipitation levels.